viamrobotics/docs/docs/components/camera/ffmpeg.md

 # SMEs: Bijan, vision team
 ---

-A `ffmpeg` camera uses a canera, a video file, or a stream as a camera.
+A `ffmpeg` camera uses a camera, a video file, or a stream as a camera.

 {{< tabs name="Configure a ffmpeg camera" >}}
 {{< tab name="Config Builder" >}}